jasanchez1/ad-demo-manager/README.md

 - Toggle configurations on/off using the switch
 - Edit existing configurations by clicking on them
-- Delete configurations using the X icon
+- Delete configurations using the menu options

+### Sharing Configurations

+1. Click the menu icon (⋮) for an ad configuration
+2. Select "Share"
+3. Copy the generated share code
+4. Share the code with your team members

+### Importing Configurations

+1. Click the "Import Ad" button
+2. Paste a share code into the import modal
+3. Click "Import"
+4. The configuration will be added to your list

 ### Demo Mode